isc-projects/isc-dnssec-guide/doc/getting-started.rst

 1. *CPU*: a DNSSEC-signed zone requires periodic re-signing, which is a cryptographic function that is CPU-intensive.
-If your DNS zone is dynamic or changes frequently, it also adds to higher CPU loads.
+If your DNS zone is dynamic or changes frequently, that also adds to higher CPU loads.

 2. *System storage*: A signed zone is definitely larger than an unsigned zone.
 How much larger?
 See :ref:`your_zone_before_and_after_dnssec` for a comparison example.
-Roughly speaking, you should expect your zone file to grow at least three times as large, usually more.
+Roughly speaking, you should expect your zone file to grow by at least three times, and frequently more.

 3. *System memory*: Larger DNS zone files take up not only more storage space on the file system, but also more space when they are loaded